BeachCodersAcademy/CodeWave/assignments/css.md

 # CSS

-Create a "fan" web page about something you are passionate about, be it a tv show, a hobby, or an exotic location
+Create a "fan" web page about something you are passionate about, be it a tv show, a hobby, or an exotic location.
+When starting out it's easiest to get the HTML done first and then style it all with CSS.
+Writing code isn't supposed to be fast.
+Take your time and plan out your approach.

-1. Give the whole page a background-color
+1. Give the page a background image.
-hint: think about what tag contains all the visual content of the page

-2. Make sure to change the color of the page's text there are multiple ways to apply color. try out hex codes, rgb values, and color names
+* Change the font on the page to a font from [Google Fonts](https://fonts.google.com/).
+* Change the color of some text.

-3. Include at least one image. be sure to appropriately resize it using the height andwidth property
+* Include at least one image.
+Be sure to appropriately resize it using the height and width property.

-4. Make sure to include at least 15 separate HTML tags

-5. Make sure to nest some tags inside others where appropriate e.g. <p class='outer-paragraph><p class='inner-paragraph'></p></p>
+* Center some things on the page.
+Check out some [centering tricks](https://www.w3.org/Style/Examples/007/center.en.html).

-6. Include some informational links to other resources about this passion
+* Include some informational links to other resources about this passion but make these links in the form of buttons or images.

-7. Include at least one local link to a made up "supplementary page" (this can be as simple as an .html file with some gibberish text on it)

-8. Make sure to include a couple of comments along the way

-9. Check out some of these fancier CSS properties: box-shadow border border-radius
+* Add some of these fancier CSS properties:
+  * box-shadow
+  * border
+  * border-radius